cmaeder/rcl2000/README.md

 file for the [USE-Tool][2].

-Activated roles of sessions are properly checked against the *authorized* roles of a sessions's user by also considering a role hierarchy.
+Activated roles of sessions are properly checked against the *authorized* roles of a session's user by also considering a role hierarchy.

 Concrete conflicting sets, like `CR`, `CP`, or `CU` can also be read